Vignesh2208/TimeKeeper/README.md

 #TimeKeeper
 ```
-TimeKeeper has been tested with Ubuntu 12.04 and 14.04 32-bit and 64-bit with Linux kernel version 3.13.1
+TimeKeeper-2.0 has been tested with Ubuntu 12.04 and 14.04 32-bit and 64-bit with Linux kernel version 3.13.1

 Outlined below are basic instructions.
 See the installation/usage guide found in the documentation directory for additional assistance.
 ```